5 stages of the intranet software evolution

 Although the idea of an intranet was first formed in the mid-nineties, it took multiple years for it to actually be adopted by the larger corporate world.
 As it started to take off, businesses started to become accustomed to the norms of use.
 The first developers of intranets realized that intranet software needed to support the main functions of the business, staff had to be able to maintain it, and it needed to be user-led.
 So even in the early stages, the same uses and guidelines we see today were established.

-Unfortunately, the potential benefits of a business intranet software were not actually realized at first.
+Unfortunately, the potential benefits of intranet software were not actually realized at first.
 Although the rise of the internet helped to launch the intranet as well, the content found on the world wide web was usually more relevant to employees than that of the intranet.
 The first intranets were little more than a static browsing web page where information would be funneled down from management to the general employee population.
 There was virtually no intranet adoption process, because there were no practices to really adopt.
 There was also a lot of hardware and complicated software, which led to more needs within the enterprise than the installation was actually worth.

 Business intranet software of the past used complicated, external servers connected through a LAN to support the network.
 So, in order to implement an intranet system, you needed to purchase or build this hardware, install it, and maintain it.
 This is why intranets were really only beneficial and plausible for major enterprises.
 Intranet systems could only be supported by the corporations that had the time, money, and management team to maintain this complex hardware.